javajosh/simpatico/stree.md

 See [combine](/combine)

 # Introduction
-  1. Start with an n-ary tree.
+  1. Start with an n-ary tree wrapping the value
-  2. map each node to a reduction from root, called residue.
+  2. Add a residue to the node, to a reduction from root
-  3. New nodes are defined as a collapse of residue.
-  4. The set of residues associated with branch tips are special, and we define another reduction over those.
-Defining application state.

-The Simpatico Tree, Summary Tree, or STree or STrie is an n-ary tree with these features:
+The Simpatico Tree, Summary Tree, or STree or STrie is an n-ary tree with these applications:

 1. Unification of different kinds of specialization, especially inheritance vs instantiation.